leifliddy/podman-cemu-builder/README.md

 # podman-cemu-build
-This project builds the cemu source from https://github.com/cemu-project/Cemu
+This project builds the cemu source https://github.com/cemu-project/Cemu on a **Fedora 37** podman container
-\
-Ok, so this setup assumes that you're running **Fedora 37** and want to compile cemu
-To build for Fedora 37, simply modify the first line in the ```Containerfile```
 \
 **ensure these packages are installed**
 ```